You may revise two of your first four major papers. Here are the rules:

 - If your revision shows that you are not paying attention to items I have marked on your paper, your grade will not change.

-- If your revision is an attempt to deal with points you lost for turning in a late paper, it must be a substantial revision.
+- If your revision is an attempt to deal with points you lost for turning in a late paper, it must be a very substantial revision.
 If you simply resubmit the same paper, nothing changes.

 If a paper has received a zero because of plagiarism, it cannot be revised for a better grade.